wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 <h2 id="Lab 2">Lab 2 SPECTRE & DC numerical analysis of NMOS and PMOS</h2>

 This lab is built upon the prior lab experience with extra focus on extracting and computing various parameters and values using the graphic waveform and MDL tools to complete the measurement.
 The students are provided script of the circuit available [here](/file/Teaching_Clemson/459_lab2.scs) and MDL file available [here](/file/Teaching_Clemson/459_lab2.mdl) here as example.

-Apart from that, the concept of Monte Carlo simulation is also introduced in the lab, which is not required for this lab assignment.
+Apart from that, the concept of [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) simulation is also introduced in the lab, which is not required for this lab assignment.
 This part of script is available within the MDL_workshop tutorial under the SPECTRE installtion path.
 No change was made from the provided example file.

-<h3>Performing measurement for channel length modulation coefficient</h3>
+<h3>Performing measurement for channel length modulation coefficient[To do]</h3>

 <h3>Measurement Description Language (MDL)</h3>
 MDL is a scripting and measurement language that enhances productivity during simulation and analysis.